fgimian/flaskage/docs/database_design.rst

 Unlike Django's ORM, SQLAlchemy has a slightly lower level API whereby updating records requires them to be added to a session and then the session committed.
-Furthermore, primary keys are not implied with SQLAlchemy.

 Enter the **CRUDMixin** which provides some handy helpers that you can use on all your models.
-These include create, update, save methods.
+These include create, update, save and delete methods.

 We'll be using the CRUDMixin in the examples that follow but use of this base class is entirely optional.